Inflectra/rapise-documentation/docs/RVL/Variables.md

       |        | *Variable* |          | **Append** | `textVar`   | `string`    | Final value: |
       |        | *Variable* |          | **Append** | `textVar`   | `variable`  | `numVar`     |

-      In this example if `textVar` was empty and `numVar` had value `5` then the final value of `textVar` is the following text:
+      In this example, if `textVar` was empty and `numVar` had the value `5`, then the final value of `textVar` is the following text:
       `Final value: 5`

 ## Variables as Objects

-A variable in Rapise can hold an object from the repository, and when it is a repository object, it can have actions that can be executed.
+A variable in Rapise can hold an object from the repository.
+Such a variable can have actions that can be executed.

-When declaring a variable with the `objectid` *ParamType*, you are indicating to the RVL editor that the variable has either:
+When declaring a variable with the `objectid` *ParamType*, you indicate to the RVL editor that its type is one of the following:

-1. The type of the object when the `objectid` matches the ID from the object repository.
+1. The type of the object from the object repository whose ID matches the `objectid`.
-2. The type by name when the `objectid` matches a well-known object type.
+2. A well-known object type whose name matches the `objectid`.
 You can find object names in the documentation for each library.
 For example, the topic [Java Objects](/Libraries/ses_lib_java) lists all known object types for the Java library.

     === "Screenshot"
         ![Object Rules](./img/Variables_object_rules.png)